crixthegreat/typing_practice/README.md

 a little typing practice game for Judy, with features below:

+- normal & hard mode (mixed with lower case and upper case)
-- recore high scores (time) into a file （WIP）
+- recore high scores (shortest time) into a file

+to do

+- graphs to show the high score
+- interface fix